 To start, let’s look at what keywords Google has for Egg Head Homes by going to “Discover new keywords”:

 And then looking at “Start with a website” and entering in the domain:

-Next we want to filter the keywords ideas that Google is giving by the highest bid Google advertisers are paying for.
+Next, we want to filter the keywords ideas that Google gives by the highest bid Google advertisers are paying for.
 Keep in mind, these are not necessarily keywords that Egg Head Homes is ranking in Google, just keyword suggestions from Google’s spiders.

 Now don’t fret if your website doesn’t have that many or any keyword ideas.
-We still can get some valuable keyword insights by going back and selecting again “Discover new keywords” (just click the large X in the left hand corner to return to this page).
+We can still get some valuable keyword insights by going back and selecting “Discover new keywords” (just click the large X in the left-hand corner to return to this page).

 From here, you’ll enter the broadest keyword that fits your website.
-For Egg Head Homes we learned from SparkToro and Facebook that it was “Home Automation.”
-I’d qualify it further by adding on “Installation” and then click on Get Results.
+For Egg Head Homes, we learned from SparkToro and Facebook that it was “Home Automation.”
+I’d qualify it further by adding “Installation” and then clicking on Get Results.

 Finding the Right Questions to Answer

-The final step we’re going to look at is what questions are your search personas asking Google.
-A great tool for this is Answer the Public.
+The final step we will look at is what questions are your search personas asking Google.
+A powerful tool for this is Answer the Public.
 This tool pulls from Google all the questions people ask around any specific keyword.

 It is from a British company, which I only mention because the default is the United Kingdom.
-With the free version only allowing you 2 searches a day you want to make certain you enter the right country you’re doing SEO in.
+With the free version only allowing you 2 searches a day, you want to make sure you enter the right country you’re doing SEO in.

-I figured people who were interested in an installation would also be interested in researching home automations.
+I figured people interested in an installation would also be interested in researching home automation.
 Luckily, I was right and found 349 great questions.